onchainrank/chrome_inj/PRIVACY_POLICY.md

 When the extension is active and you have configured an API key:

 1. **onchainrank Service**: Your API key is included in iframe URLs to `https://app.onchainrank.com` for authentication purposes
-2. **Bullx Terminal**: The extension reads the cryptocurrency address from the Bullx terminal URL to display relevant data
+2. **DEX Terminals**: The extension reads the cryptocurrency address from DEX terminal URLs to display relevant data

 ## How We Use Your Data